goingtochapel/ugh/details.md

 #### For non-hotel guests:
 Additional bus space and driving directions will also be available.

-### 5:00 – 11 pm : Wedding Ceremony at Rhyne Family Farm
+### 5:00 – 11 pm : Wedding Ceremony at Iron Station Farm
 #### Casual-Cocktail Attire - Farm Friendly Shoes (Flats, Wedges or Boots)
 There will be shuttles returning to Charlotte throughout the evening, the first shuttle will leave at 9pm.